-Karenin was OK with Anna and Vronsky sitting together, but he has noticed that everyone else thought it was strange and improper.
+Karenin was okay with Anna and Vronsky sitting together, but he has noticed that everyone else thought it was strange and improper.
 He's now starting to feel weird about it and decides to mention it to Anna.

 After reading for a while, and following his normal routine, Karenin resolves that he needs to speak to his wife.
 Instead of thinking about the usual official business things he thinks about, he considers what he should say.